The regularity of almost all edge ideals: Non-parabolic Betti numbers

 For any Betti number on row\til$3$, Hochster's formula becomes

 The dimension of the degree-one homology of a complex $\Delta$ is the number of one-dimensional holes of $\Delta$.
 In our case $\Delta=\mathrm{Ind}(G)$ is a flag complex, and such a complex has one-dimensional holes if and only if the $1$-skeleton (that is, the underlying graph of $\Delta$, or equivalently the complement of $G$) contains an induced $k$-cycle with $k\ge4$, namely if and only if the $1$-skeleton is not chordal.
+In short, $H_1(\mathrm{Ind}(G)) \ne 0$ if and only if the complement of $G$ is not chordal.

 The Betti number $\beta_{2,5}(I_G)$ is determined by the number of induced subgraphs of $G$ on \emph{five} vertices whose complement contains some induced cycles $C_k$ with $k\ge4$.
-The only graph on five vertices with an induced copy of\til$C_5$ is $C_5$ itslef.
+The only graph on five vertices with an induced copy of\til$C_5$ is $C_5$ itself.
 As for $C_4$, one may start from $C_4$ and add a fifth vertex in all possible ways without destroying the presence of an induced $C_4$, as follows:

 The complements of the graphs above are, respectively,

 and the complement of $C_5$ is $H_6:=C_5$.